WellSouth GPCME Professional Development Grant

 Practices cannot apply on behalf of their GPs.
 Applications must be submitted individually by the general practitioner.

-Can I apply in anticipation of doing PD?
+Can I apply in anticipation of doing Professional Development?

 Yes.
 You can apply for the grant to receive the money and then pay for your professional development.
 Please keep receipts as proof of payment for any of the events, courses or activities you have included in your application as grants may be subject to post event audit at WellSouth’s discretion.